-(American, b.
-January 19, 1943) is a photographer and filmmaker who was born in Tulsa, OK.
+Larry Clark (American, born January 19, 1943) is a photographer and filmmaker who was born in Tulsa, OK.
 His mother was a baby photographer, and he picked up the family business at an early age.
 In his teenage years, Clark started to take pictures of his friends doing drugs, marking the start of what would become his signature photographs of teenagers engaged in drug use and sexual activities.
 Clark attended the Layton School of Art in Milwaukee, WI.

-.
-His photographs are part of many public collections, including those at The Whitney Museum of Art, in New York, and the Museum of Fine Arts, in Boston, MA.
-Clark has had solo exhibitions at the Galerie Urbi et Orbi in Paris, France, in 1992, at the Taka Ishii Gallery in Tokyo, Japan, in 1996, and at the International Center of Photography in New York, in 2005.
-He currently lives and works in Los Angeles, CA, and New York.
+In 2005, Clark was awarded the International Photography Lucie Award for Achievement in Documentary Photography.
+He has won prizes at the Cognac Festival du Film Policier for Another Day in Paradise and at the Stockholm Film Festival for Bully.
+His photographs are part of many public collections, including those at the Whitney Museum of Art, in New York, and the Museum of Fine Arts, in Boston, MA.
+Clark has had solo exhibitions at the Galerie Urbi et Orbi in Paris, France, in 1992; at the Taka Ishii Gallery in Tokyo, Japan, in 1996; and at the International Center of Photography in New York, in 2005.
+He currently lives and works in Los Angeles and New York.